Spinor bosons realization of the SU(3) Haldane phase with adjoint representation: Physics at the dimer phase

 where the summation is over all possible configurations of the SU(3) singlet bonds labeled as $\{r_i\}$.
 The coefficients $c_{\{r_i\}}$ can be determined through

 where $N=3$ for a SU(3) system.
 Thus we get the coupled equations for the coefficients

 The above coupled equations are huge and hard to solve.
 For system size $L$, there are at most $L!-1$ coefficients to find.
 However, we can always simplify these equations by the symmetry of the subspaces.
-For example, similar to the $L=3$ case, we always have the coefficient of right chiral Haldane phase $\vert 2,3,4,\cdots, L,1\rangle$ equals the one of the left chiral Haldane phase $\vert L,1,2,.., L-1\rangle$.
+For example, we always have the coefficient of right chiral Haldane phase $\vert 2,3,4,\cdots, L,1\rangle$ equals the one of the left chiral Haldane phase $\vert L,1,2,.., L-1\rangle$.
 The coupled equations can then be solved as follows.
 We start from the left and right chiral Haldane phases with other fully connected states unoccupied.
 After finding the energy $E$, we take into account the equations with states coupled with the occupied ones and find the corresponding coefficients.
 The energy is then updated with new occupied states.
 This procedure is carried out iteratively until we get the convergent ground-state energy.
-In Fig. \ref{fig:critical} we show the ground state energy densities with above ansatz as the open points, which coincide well with the DMRG results (solid line).
-This justifies our description of the critical point.
+In Fig.~\ref{fig:dimer} we show the ground state energy densities with above ansatz as the open points, which coincide well with our DMRG results (solid line).
+This justifies our description at the dimer point.

-We can now understand the breakdown of the entanglement spectrum degeneracy at this point.
-As illustrated in the inset of Fig. \ref{fig:critical}, the redistribution of these singlet bonds leads to subspaces which are product states of the left and right subsystems.
-Occupation of these states lifts the entanglement spectrum degeneracy, and leads this system to a critical point.
-This also explains why the positive $t$ in Eq. (\ref{eq:ham}) is crucial to realize the SU(3) Haldane phase, since this term suppresses the hopping of quark/antiquark states that leads to the product states as shown by the gray arrows in Fig. \ref{fig:critical}, and thus stabilizes the Haldane phase.
+We can now understand why the positive $t$ in Eq. (\ref{eq:ham}) is crucial to realize the SU(3) Haldane phase, since this term suppresses the hopping of quark/antiquark states that leads to the product states as shown by the gray arrows in Fig.~\ref{fig:dimer}, and thus stabilizes the Haldane phase.

-To conclude, I have proposed an experimentally feasible cold atomic system to realize the non-trivial Haldane phase with SU(3) symmetry.
-I show how to construct species-dependent zigzag optical lattices to reach the SU(3) adjoint representation with two spinor Bose gases.
-I find this SU(3) Haldane phase is connected to a critical one, and explains the break of entanglement spectrum degeneracy at this point.
-Finally, I mention the related experimental observations.
-The different edge states of the Haldane phase can be directly observed by quantum gas microscopes, as well as its string order parameters \cite{Sompet}.
-A Protocol for measuring the entanglement spectrum in cold atomic systems has been proposed \cite{Hafezi}, however the experimental realization might still be challenging.